farihat13/external-merge-sort/README.md

 We keep writing the run to SSD using `writeNextChunk()`.
 When the SSD gets full, this function instead of writing to SSD, starts a spill session by calling `spill()`.
 A spill session spills one particular merged run.
 Each device has a `spillTo` device set, which they use to spill the data.
 The `spill()` is inside `Storage.cpp:Line155-185`.
 The code for `startSpillSession()` and `endSpillSession()` is in `Storage.cpp:Line215-250`.

 ### Graceful Degradation
-We perform graceful degradation, by first spilling Run to SSD and freeing up space in in-memory output buffer, and later when SSD output buffer gets filled, we free up space in SSD output buffer by spilling to HDD.
+We perform graceful degradation by first spilling Run to SSD and freeing up space in in-memory output buffer, and later when SSD output buffer gets filled, we free up space in SSD output buffer by spilling to HDD.
 The graceful degradation happens in `genMiniRuns()`, `mergeSSDRuns()` and `mergeHDDRuns()`.
 For example, in `genMiniRuns()`, we move some runs to SSD to make space for output buffer.
 The code is available in `StorageTypes.cpp:Line820-840`.

 ### Optimized Merge Patterns
-We optimize merge pattern by minimizing access to disk, whenever possible.
+We optimize the merge pattern by minimizing access to the disk whenever possible.
 We utilize the SSD to store runs and only write to HDD, when the SSD gets full.
 For example, we merge in-memory miniRuns and store them in SSD.
 When the SSD gets full, we merge all the runs stored in SSD, and transfer the merged run to HDD.
 By writing long runs sequentially to disk, we make the best use of Disk when necessary.
 By allowing the merge of SSD and HDD runs together inside `mergeHDDRuns` function, we avoid multiple steps of merging SSD runs first and then HDD runs and make the most use of SSD capacity.
-The `externalMergeSort()` and `firstPass()` functions inside `Sort.cpp` can provide a high level overview of our strategy.
+The `externalMergeSort()` and `firstPass()` functions inside `Sort.cpp` can provide a high-level overview of our strategy.

 ### Verify Sort Order
 We verify both the sort order and sort integrity.
 The order ensures the output is in sorted order in `verifyOrder()`.
 The integrity ensures all the input record are available in the output record except the duplicates in `verifyIntegrity()`.
 Both code are available in `Verify.cpp` in `Line60-130` and `Line 305-370`.
 The integrity check is done using hash partition.
 This can take a long time and requires large space.
 We smartly make it faster and memory efficient by hashing the records, which reduces both the partition size and the cost of comparisons.